So you think you could use a sweet love story?

 What else would you expect from a crew whose origin story began on the So You Think You Can Dance set 11 years ago?

 That's when contemporary dancer Holker, an eighth place finisher on season two of SYTYCD and freestyle hip-hop specialist Boss, the runner up from season four, were tapped to return to the studio as all stars, the first year the series had standout contestants from the past dance with the current crop.

 One could argue the entire raison d'etre of the series is about bringing love stories to life, whether real or just believably crafted for the stage through the deft use of choreography and meaningful glances, romantic costuming and A Great Big World ballad thrown in for good measure.

-But Utah-raised Holker didn't need a soundtrack or a few well-placed lifts to fall hard for Alabama native Boss, 38.
-"I thought he was the cutest guy ever," she recalled to Dance Spirit in 2012 of that initial gut feeling.
+But Utah-raised Holker didn't need a soundtrack or a few well-placed lifts to fall hard for Alabama native Boss, turning 39 Sept.
+29. "I thought he was the cutest guy ever," she recalled to Dance Spirit in 2012 of that initial gut feeling.
 "His personality was so fun."

 He, in turn, found himself transfixed by her performances ("I've been brought to tears a couple times,") and certainly attracted enough that "she did catch me checking her out in the hallway," he admitted.
 "Like, bad," she allowed.

 So, he reasoned to the mag, "She knew the interest was there on my part."
 And yet they couldn't get in sync.